Cocoa Prices See Support from Expectations for Index-Related Buying

-Cocoa prices also have support after ICE-monitored cocoa inventories held in US ports fell to a 9-month low of 1,641,641 bags last Friday.
+Cocoa prices also have support after ICE-monitored cocoa inventories held in US ports fell to a 9.5-month low of 1,636,159 bags on Monday.

 Increased cocoa arrivals at ports in the Ivory Coast are bearish for cocoa prices.
 Monday's government data showed that Ivory Coast farmers shipped 970,945 MT of cocoa to ports this new marketing year (Oct 1 through Dec 21), down -0.1% from 970,945 MT in the same period a year ago.
 The Ivory Coast is the world's largest cocoa producer.